IvanoLauriola/MKLpy/docs/examples/examples_training.md

 earlystop = EarlyStopping(
-	KLva, Yva, 		#validation data, KL is a validation kernels list patience=5,		#max number of acceptable negative steps cooldown=1, 	#how ofter we run a measurement, 1= every optimization step metric='auc',	#the metric we monitor
+	KLva, Yva, 		#validation data, KL is a validation kernels list patience=5,		#max number of acceptable negative steps cooldown=1, 	#how ofter we run a measurement, 1 means every optimization step metric='rocauc',#the metric we monitor, roc_auc or accuracy )
-)

 #ReduceOnWorsening automatically reduces the